whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-09-Hello-Bliss-Box-June-2015-Review.md

 <p>The scent reminds me of a sweet margarita, so very tropical and great for summer.</p>

 <i class="icon-long-arrow-right"></i> I've actually never heard of Perfectly Posh before and if you haven't also, they're a beauty company that belives in natural ingredients and sells their products directly or through beauty consultants.
-So almost like the Avon selling model.</p>
+So almost like the Avon selling model.

 <br>